How to Maximize Your Personal Line of Credit

 Published on March 26th, 2019 by CreditFresh

-You’re considering getting a line of credit and you want to use it wisely.
-Perhaps you’ve heard that properly leveraging a revolving line of credit can actually help you build your credit.
+Are you considering getting a line of credit and want to make sure you use it wisely?
+Perhaps you’ve heard that properly leveraging a revolving line of credit may help you build your credit history if your payments are reported to a credit bureau.
 Or maybe, your credit is less-than-perfect right now and you may not be sure if you even qualify for one.